-Depending on the quality and grade of your gym mats, there could be quite a number of different ways you may need to care for them.
+Depending on the country of origin, quality and grade of your gym mats, there could be quite a number of different ways you may need to care for them.
 However, we’ll assume that you bought high quality ones that don’t use any adhesive and are at least 15 millimeters in thickness.

 Gym mats these days are typically 1 meter by 1 meter with 15 mm thickness and can be anywhere between 12-15 kg.
 If your mats are less than this, they could be an inferior type of recycled rubber.

 The best way to know what quality your gym mats are is to ensure that the right recycled rubber is as pure as it can be, provided that it meets the Australian standards.
 Ask your supplier if you are unsure.